mmlacak/crochess/docs/source/index.rst

 Technical documentation for `Croatian Chess project <https://github.com/mmlacak/crochess>`_.

+It is recommended that you read the book before diving into documentation, code:
-If you just want to read the book, you can use this link: `Croatian Chess and other variants <https://github.com/mmlacak/crochess/raw/master/crochess.pdf>`_.
+`Croatian Chess and other variants <https://github.com/mmlacak/crochess/raw/master/crochess.pdf>`_.

 .. _lbl-index-documentation-toctree: